Irish High Crosses

 Ullard Kilkenny

-Most of the High Crosses featured above are earlier than 1200 AD and nearly figure sculpture.
-There are other Irish Crosses featured on the megalithic pages, some of these crosses are later than the twelfth century and may be plain.
-Below is a list of crosses and ecclesiastical sites that appear on the megalithic pages.
+Most of the High Crosses featured above are earlier than 1200 AD and nearly all bear figure sculpture.
+There are more Irish crosses and Early Christian sites featured on the megalithic pages, some of these crosses are listed below.
+To see a list of all the Crosses, Abbeys, Churches, Oratories, and Tomb shrines featured on Megalithic Ireland Click Here.

 Fassaroe Wicklow